doublesymmetry/react-native-track-player/docs/docs/v4-migration.md

 1. `clearMetadata()` - Instead use [`reset()`](./api/functions/player.md#reset) - which stops playback, clears the queue and clears the notification.

+### General Changes
+1. on iOS pitch algorithm defaults to `timeDomain` instead of `lowQualityZeroLatency`.
+It has been deprecated by Apple and has a few bugs on iOS 17.

 ### Typescript Imports

 1. If you were using deep imports from RNTP, the `src` has been completely